openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 # NibeUplink Binding

 The NibeUplink binding is used to get "live data" from from Nibe heat pumps without plugging any custom devices into your heat pump.
 This avoids the risk of losing your warranty.
 Instead data is retrieved from Nibe Uplink.
 This binding should in general be compatible with heat pump models that support Nibe Uplink.
 In general read access is supported for all channels.
 Write access is only supported for a small subset of channels.
+Write access will only be available with a paid subscription for "manage" at NibeUplink.

 ## Supported Things

 This binding provides only one thing type: The Nibe heat pump.
 Create one Nibe heat pump thing per physical heat pump installation available in your home(s).
 If your setup contains an outdoor unit such as F2030 or F2040 and an indoor unit such as VVM320 this is one installation where the indoor unit is the master that has access to all data produced by the outdoor unit (slave).

 ## Discovery